 - Creating a blog: To share your personal experiences and insights, talk about different topics, or advertise your business’ products and services.

 Another thing to note here is that a common misconception we find some people may have is that when you set up a website using a service like Squarespace, Wix or Weebly, you also need a website hosting service.
 This isn’t the case because that company (e.g. Squarespace, Wix or Weebly) hosts the website for you.
-All you need is the domain name and to point/link that domain name to your Squarespace, Wix or Weebly website.
+You need the domain name and to point/link that domain name to your Squarespace, Wix or Weebly website.

 What is a web hosting service?

 Web hosting can seem like a complicated concept to some, so to break things down, let’s liken web hosting to an apartment building.
-The building is much like a server and the street address in your domain name.
+The building is like a server and the street address in your domain name.
 Like a tenant renting an apartment, web hosting customers will rent space on a server.

 Like a luxury apartment building, VentraIP servers include the highest quality amenities, which enhance security, performance, and service.
 Once you have your space, it is over to you to decide what you want to do it with; furnish your server space with a blog, business site, or even an e-commerce store.
 The possibilities are limitless.